ckakgun/quiz_generator/README.md

 ## Support

-If you encounter any issues or have questions:
+If you encounter any issues:
 1. Check the Troubleshooting section above
 2. Open an issue on GitHub
-3. Ask on the Hugging Face Space discussion tab
+3. Make sure your dependencies are up to date

 ---
 *Made with ❤️ for learning*